MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

    object.
 -  It allows users to switch from a SmartExplainer used for data mining to the SmartPredictor.
--  SmartPredictor takes only neccessary attribute to be lighter and more consistent than Smartexplainer.
+-  SmartPredictor takes only neccessary attribute to be lighter than SmartExplainer Object with additionnal consistency checks.
--  SmartPredictor object is specific for deployement.
+-  SmartPredictor object is specific for deployment.
--  In this section, we will learn how to initialize a SmartPredictor.
+-  In this section, we learn how to initialize a SmartPredictor.
--  SmartPredictor allows you not to only understand results of your models but also to produce those results on new data automatically.
--  It will make new predictions and summarize explainability that you configured to make it operational to your needs.
+-  It makes new predictions and summarize explainability that you configured to make it operational to your needs.
--  SmartPredictor take only neccessary attribute to be lighter and more consistent than Smartexplainer for deployment context.
 -  SmartPredictor can be use with API or in batch mode.
 -  It handles dataframes and dictionnaries input data.